Eyesore123/Memorygame_react/README.md

 Doesn't require a sign-up.
 So fire up the game and get your name on the leaderboard!

+## Planned future improvements:

+* Card back image toggle functionality

-Edit: there have been problems with Vercel recently (domain assignment doesn't work).
-If the game doesn't load, please try another link: Thanks!
+Edit: If the game doesn't load, please try another link.
+Thanks!

 <a href="https://memory-game-topaz-pi.vercel.app/">PLAY</a>